kiontupper/NMD-442-blog/questions1.md

-# Post 1 - Empathetic Design and Dark UX Patterns
+# Questions - Empathetic Design and Dark UX Patterns

 Two questions for this week: